 However, when designed and implemented strategically, your sales commission structure becomes one of the most powerful levers for driving reps’ behavior, reducing churn, and improving cost of sales.

 This article explores how finance leaders can build sales compensation plans that drive growth without sacrificing financial control.
-We’ll cover how to structure pay mix across roles, select the right commission models, design incentives around SaaS metrics, and avoid the most common mistakes that cause compensation plans to break as you scale.
+It covers how to structure pay mix across roles in your compensation plan design along with the most common sales compensation and commission models used across companies.
+We also discuss a few best practices to avoid common mistakes that cause compensation plans to break as you scale.

 What are sales compensation plans?

-A sales compensation plan outlines how a SaaS organization rewards its sales team.
+A sales compensation plan outlines how an organization rewards its sales team.
 These plans include different components like base salary, commissions, bonuses, incentives, and other performance-linked rewards.
 The purpose of a sales compensation plan is to encourage the right behaviors, support revenue goals, and create predictability in financial planning.

 The elements of a sales compensation plan include the following: